 A wooden block is rolled around the house to drive away any evil spirits from the home.
 This can even be seen on a larger scale in Riga Old Town.
 To receive their Christmas gifts, Latvians must recite a short poem while standing next to the tree.

-St. Lucia Day falls on December 13th and is a major time of celebration for Swedish families.
-The eldest daughter of a family dresses in white, wearing a crown of candles and a red sash, handing out coffee and saffron buns (as pictured below) to other family members.
+December 13th is St. Lucia’s Day and is a major time of celebration for families in Sweden, Norway and Swedish speaking areas of Finland.
+The eldest daughter of the family dresses in white, wearing a crown of candles and a red sash, handing out coffee and saffron buns to other family members.
 She is proclaimed Lussibruden and is the queen of light, bringing hope in a time of darkness.
+St. Lucia – or St. Lucy – is one of the earliest Christian martyrs who was killed by the Romans because of her religious beliefs.
 Sweden’s Father Christmas is a small figure known as Jultomte, who delivers gifts on Christmas Eve.

 Christmas Day in Ethiopia is January 7th.
 That’s because the country largely uses its own calendar based on the old Alexandrian or Coptic calendar.
 Ethiopians celebrated the new millennium when our Gregorian calendar read September 12th, 2007.
 The Christmas celebration in the Ethiopian Orthdox Church is called Ganna.
 White clothes are worn, but gift giving is not a priority.
 Twelve days later, they celebrate the baptism of Jesus Christ with the three-day celebration of Timkat.